jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 The key insight of Techvolution here is that we must shift our identity from being property owners to being ecosystem managers.
 Our power and capability come not from physical presence but from the technological systems we control.
 The future belongs to those who understand this shift and actively participate in this evolution.
 Instead of trying to solve tomorrow's problems with yesterday's tools, we need to build and maintain technological ecosystems that make distance irrelevant and response times near-instantaneous.
 This isn't just about convenience—it's about evolving our very relationship with the physical world through technology.

+### Application - Crash

+Car crash stats...

+### Application - Disaster Extremes

+Two times among thousands has political discussion come into fixing a real-life problem.

+The guy who ran off the road in winter, had a terrible driving record with insurance costs he could not afford, claiming the government was at fault for not salting the rural Canadian winter road.
+He was self-proclaimed conservative who did not like subsidies...

+The girl who was a property manager.
+House had a collapsed sewer line for 13 months.
+It finally collapsed and tenants were pissed and about to leave.
+Homeowner was money tight and desperate for the coverage.
+I needed the paperwork to review claim.
+When explaining to property manager why I needed it and that insurance can not "I don't need you manslaining to me..."

+Both people were disasters.
+They could not arrange their private affairs and used political discourse to cover that up.

+### Application - Merry Christmas

+Home invasion, the Plaza....

 ### Application - Bon Voyage